Time: 45 min

 Mild Steel

-A place to write your own sonnets of comedy or tragedy on Shakespeare’s Stone Tablet, Or just sit in thought while watching the bustle of our little Hamlet.
+A place to write your own sonnets of comedy or tragedy on Shakespeare’s Stone Tablet or just sit in thought while watching the bustle of our little Hamlet.